rohan9446/mlx-inference-bench/results.md

 Measured characterization of `mlx_lm.server` serving Qwen3-0.6B on a MacBook Pro M1 (8GB unified memory), with NVIDIA AIPerf as the load client.

-All numbers here come from a single unattended session on 2026-09-19, 21:08–22:54 local, under one configuration, with thinking disabled, a fixed seed and a separate artifact directory per run.
+All numbers here come from a single session on 2026-09-19, 21:08–22:54 local, under one configuration, with thinking disabled, a fixed seed and a separate artifact directory per run.
 An earlier round on the same machine is referenced only where the two disagree; it is not mixed into any table.

 This is a standalone report.
 It is not one arm of a controlled comparison, and